Once upon a time, it seemed like everyone and their little brother was getting diagnosed with ADD or ADHD.

 Where Do They Both Go?

-ADHD can be diagnosed by mapping the brain and determining which areas are functioning differently from a neurotypical brain.
+One of the ways that ADHD is diagnosed is by mapping the brain and determining which areas are functioning differently than in a neurotypical brain.

 It also affects cerebral blood flow.